-Everything else after Criss left is closer to metal by ‘n large and so, when they try to cop the old grooves on the classic stuff in his absence, I hear a pale imitation simply because you can’t change DNA (yet).
-See, metal is a more structured ritualistic sort of music, not that Kiss isn’t based on pagan principles, but rock & roll, and especially Peter’s approach to it, was more organic and about improvisation and living in the moment.
-You can hear it and it is what is lacking on all the post-Criss material; that classic Kiss ‘feel’.
+Everything else after Criss left the band is closer to metal by ‘n large and so, when they try to cop the old grooves on the classic stuff in his absence, I hear a pale imitation simply because you can’t change DNA (yet).
+See, metal is a more structured ritualistic sort of music, not that KISS isn’t based on pagan principles, but rock & roll, and especially Peter’s approach to it, was more organic and about improvisation and living in the moment.
+You can hear it .
+It’s what is lacking on all the post-Criss material, that classic “KISS rhythm section” (Paul Stanley take a bow).

-The band were ultimately able to evolve after he left with the smart choice of the bombastic more Zep-styled Eric Carr as worthy replacement, completely re-defining the band’s overall attack.
+Ultimately KISS were able to evolve after Peter left with the smart choice of the bombastic, more Zep-styled Eric Carr as a worthy replacement, completely re-defining the band’s overall attack.
 And as with the choice of Carr and later Eric Singer, it’s evident that Gene & Paul are notoriously shrewd so there is no way Criss gets the gig originally if he wasn’t ‘the man’ to them then, even if they miss-fired later w/ Mark St. John and, before him, with Vinnie Vincent on guitar.
-Drums are more central to the nervous system of a band ….history says they lead the charge; Starr, Bonham, Moon, Fleetwood and on and on.
-Even G&R sucked after they lost Adler.
+Drums are more central to the nervous system of a band.
+History says they lead the charge; Starr, Bonham, Moon, Fleetwood and on and on.
+Even G’nR sucked after they lost Adler, no?

-I feel it’s a pity the game is on in the Kiss camp to obscure Peters’s playing and impact on their overall sound.
-Maybe that will change a bit as we find out how the band will celebrate their 40th anniversary this year.
+I feel it’s a pity the game is on in the KISS camp to obscure Peters’s playing and impact he had on their overall sound.

 I WANT YOU – Off Rock & Roll Over, “I Want You” is cool because it probably is the only spot Peter could have added a jazz feeling in some way with his ride cymbal part in the choruses, instead of quarter n’ eighth notes everywhere as in most Kiss music.
 With Paul’s great rhythm line playing off him it’s about as close to funky as Kiss has ever gotten, real good live on Alive II as well.